+VMUS does not own or control any overhead electric supply facilities in a High Fire Threat District (HFTD).
 There has been no need to correct or change any processes of the plan due to zero wildfire threats causing outages or ignitions.
+VMUS will continue to evaluate the plan by utilizing the above Performance Metrics table.
 Any deficiencies identified during subsequent reviews and independent evaluations of the plan will be promptly corrected.